- About Us

 Fertilizing with Manure - Manure is a good source of plant nutrients and organic matter.
 Properly managed manure application recycles nutrients to pastures and crops, improve soil quality and protect water resources.
 Learn about nutrient content of manure, availability of manure nutrients to crops and application variability.

-Dairy Manure as a Fertilizer Source - Manure can supply nitrogen, phosphorus, potassium, and several other nutrients needed for forage production.
+Dairy Manure as a Fertilizer Source (out of date) - Manure can supply nitrogen, phosphorus, potassium, and several other nutrients needed for forage production.
 More than half the nutrients in dairy rations are excreted in manure.
 The key to managing manure is to treat it as a resource by recycling these nutrients to produce forage.

 Keeping Track of Manure Nutrients in Dairy Pastures - The current recommendation is to fertilize pastures at a level to replace, in equal measure, the nutrients removed through grazing or cutting each year.
 For operations with grazing animals, determining manure application rates and forage consumption can be challenging.
 This publication will help you work through this process.
 These general methods apply to many livestock species.